 Also 2 blocks from Termini in a local apartment building.
 Just around the corner from the Beehive lobby.
 You actually check in at the Beehive Lobby and then they will provide you with keys and information for the Sweets.

 Rooms and Amenities

-All rooms have private bathrooms and a little desk, and wardrobe.
+All rooms have private bathrooms, a little desk, and a wardrobe.
 They have towels and air conditioning.
 There is no ‘front desk’ in your building, but you can easily go to the Beehive and get any assistance you need.

 The kitchen is stocked with cooking necessities and is shared among all of the rooms.
 There is also a living room and dining table that make the whole place feel cozy.
 In addition, each room has a little balcony where you can get fresh air or sit out and eat breakfast in the morning.
 The kitchen area is cleaned daily, but guests are asked to pick up after themselves in the kitchen.

 There is wifi throughout and an iPad that is located in the kitchen/living area for people to use to catch up on news, look at maps or research things online.

 You still get all of the same access to amenities such as the videos, Rome Recommendation Guide, and the café in the morning.